perxpective/Cybersecurity-Therapy/SPIM/SP/SP Chapter 2 - Introduction to Auditing.md

 - Identify where changes to business processes is required
 - To test the effectiveness and stability of the management system in achieving the stated business and quality objectives of the organisation

+> - Auditing is a management tool and a problem-solving process
+> - Auditor's function is to provide unbiased information to management for decision-making
+> - Audits must be carried out by staff with no direct responsibility in the area being audited

+## Ultimate Purpose of Auditing